netw00rk/vertica-python/README.md

 [![PyPI version](https://badge.fury.io/py/vertica-python.png)](http://badge.fury.io/py/vertica-python)

 This is fork of https://github.com/uber/vertica-python with Python 3.4 compatibility only!
-I'll try and keep it up to date with the original one.

-If you find some bug or issue that is not connected with compatibility, please, submit it to original repository
+if you find some bug or an issue that is not related to compatibility, please, submit it to original repository.

 ## Installation